Jorge Masetti: The guerrillas of Salta

 "He was a little over 21 years of age...
 He already started to have problems on the march and this continued.
 We had to hold him a little so that he would continue walking and sometimes he slowed down our column...
 When we were without water for 24 hours, in the heat and with many difficulties in our path, Pupi lost strength and seemed to be cracking up.
 When we arrived at the camp he was very ill.
 He covered his head with his hands and curled up his body.
-Masetti then thought that we had to shot him.
+Masetti then thought that we had to shoot him.
 I objected, telling him that I did not agree.
 When I insisted he told me, 'You will be giving a coup de grace to a dying man.'
 I said, no, I am not going to do it because he has violated no safety code: he was not a defector, was not cowardly in the face of the enemy, and was not gay."

 Pupi was killed when Jouvet was away from the camp.
 Jouvet also mentioned the case of Bernardo Groswald, or Nardo.

 "He had been in banking and was used to the city.
 He wore thick glasses and was flatfooted, which complicated his ability to walk.
 There was a summary trial.
 He was going crazy.
 At any rate, I thought that we should bring him down to the city.
 Bustos thought so.
-But the trial carried the same meaning as all the trials carried out in Cuba and among other guerrillas, it was done to raise moral and instill authority.
+But the trial carried the same meaning as all the trials carried out in Cuba and among other guerrillas, it was done to raise morale and instill authority.
 Nobody was going to tell Masetti, 'I don't agree with this'.
 The only one who was able to say this to him was me.
 But Masetti said, 'The party's over', and armed a firing squad, of three men I think, and shot him."